 repeat section over.
 At the end of the next set I would remove the cord and re-insert it at the top of my knitting.
 This was time well spent.
 Not having to worry about a dropped stitch ruining the whole piece of work, I relaxed and finished the pattern with no hitches.

 Comment: My tip: not rocket science.
 I put my yarn in a plastic grocery bag and tie the handles w/strand coming out.
 It bounces around as I pull and no dog hair or dust.
 I'd rather knit than clean house.

 Subject: Teaching left-handed knitting

 Comment: If the person does not know how to knit and has never held a pair of knitting needles in their hand - teach them right handed.
 They will never know the difference.
 I am a lefty who knits right handed.
-I crochet left handed and have taught people to crochet left handed and they never
+I crochet left handed and have taught people to crochet left handed and they never knew the difference.